Roland-Garros 2018 Preview

 Be aware that Roland Garros may surprise us.
 There are many outsiders like Verkerk, Gaudio, Puerta or Robin Soderling.

-However, only one non-seeded player managed to reach quarter-finals in last six editions.
+However, only one non-seeded player managed to reach quarter-finals in the last six editions.
 Albert Ramos Vinolas back in 2016.

 This is why bettors believe Roland Garros is one of the most profitable and predictable tennis tournaments.